urbit/old-doc/doc/arvo/gall.md

 <div class="short">

-Overview
-===
+# `%gall`

 `%gall` manages our userspace applications.

 It allows applications and vanes to send messages to applications and subscribe to data streams.
 This requires `%gall` to be a sort of a hypervisor.
 Messages coming into `%gall` are routed to the intended application, and the response comes back along the same route.
 If the intended target is on another ship, `%gall` will behind-the-scenes route it through ames to the other ship to run.
 This provides an abstraction where all apps on all ships are communicated with over the same interface.

 `%gall` neither accepts events from unix nor produces effects.
 It exists entirely for the benefit of other vanes and, in particular, applications.
 Eyre